 Pick any diet book in any bookstore.
 You’ll find a common thread in many of these books telling you to eat low fat food because fat will make you gain weight.
 The advice you’ll get is that in order to lose weight and become lean, you should avoid any form of fat in your diet.
 This misinformation has led lots of people to switch to eating bland boiled food in the name of losing weight.

 So, what makes you fat if it’s not the fatty foods?
 Concluding that eating fatty foods makes you fat is giving a simple answer to a complex problem.
-It is easy to conclude that since a gram of fat gives you 7 calories, almost twice what carbs and protein gives you, then it is the cause of all your weight gain problems.
-This however is not true.
+It is easy to conclude that since a gram of fat gives you 7 calories, almost twice what carbs and protein give you, then it is the cause of all your weight gain problems.
+This, however, is not true.

 Should You Avoid Fat?

 You should never avoid fat.
 On the contrary, you should eat fat to lose weight.
 Fat is essential for normal growth and development, provides energy to our bodies, protects internal organs, maintains cell membranes among a host of other important functions.
 The body needs carbs, proteins, and fat for energy.
 When you don’t have any fat, it’s like you don’t have the fuel to burn calories.
 1/3 of all your calories should, therefore, come from fat.

 This doesn’t, however, mean that I am giving you a go-ahead to gorge on all the fatty foods in your way.
 That’s beside the point.
 Learn to look at the total caloric content of food instead of picking fat and branding it evil.
 If you eat burgers, French fries, and Pizzas, it’s the overall nutritional content of these foods that will make you fat and not just the fat.